AlexandraZavala/ChurnCustModels/README.md

 Web app deployed on Streamlit: https://churncustomermodels.streamlit.app/

+### Important Note
+Please be aware that Render free instance will spin down with inactivity, which can delay requests by 50 seconds or more.
+As a result, your web application may experience delays in retrieving results from the API.

 ## Description
 This project focuses on churn customer detection using machine learning techniques and web application development.
 Below are the main stages of the project: